-“Rose breeders worldwide are breeding roses with more flowers and improved disease tolerance, plus many varieties have more fragrant blooms than ever before,” says John Ford, Chairman of the Trial Grounds Committee.
+“Rose breeders worldwide are breeding roses with more flowers and improved disease tolerance, plus more and more varieties have fragrant blooms than ever before,” says John Ford, Chairman of the Trial Ground Committee.

 The roses are evaluated by a panel of 20 judges on characteristics including colour, fragrance, health, flower form and novelty, over a two-year period.

-The Gold Star of the South Pacific Award is presented annually to the top rose grown in the Esplanade’s International Rose Trial Grounds.
-John Ford says the award gives the winning rose’s breeder and agent instant recognition, and helps when marketing it throughout New Zealand.
+The Gold Star of the South Pacific award is presented annually to the top rose grown in the Esplanade’s International Rose Trial Grounds.
+John Ford says the Gold Star award gives the winning rose’s breeder and agent instant recognition and will help market it throughout New Zealand.

-“The ongoing awards reflect the reputation of the city and the Victoria Esplanade as an internationally recognised rose growing area,” says Ford.
-“The Manawatu Rose Society is celebrating its 70th anniversary this year with a number of activities, including its Rose and Flower Show at the Community Leisure Centre on 25 and 26 November.”
+“The ongoing awards reflect the reputation of the city and the Victoria Esplanade Gardens as an internationally recognised rose growing area,” says John.